multiversx/mx-docs/docs/validators/staking/staking-smart-contract.md

 - `45e7131ba....294812f004` is the BLS key of the first node, represented as a 192-character-long hexadecimal string;
 - `ecf6fdbf5....70f1d251f7` is the BLS key of the second node, represented as a 192-character-long hexadecimal string;
-- no result of signing the address of the sender of the transaction is needed, as opposed to the staking transaction (see above)
+- no BLS signature is needed, as opposed to the staking transaction (see above)

 # **Unbonding**